JinfengM/VIC-Borg/example/readme.md

 # Create a directory at '/home/dell/mjf'

-# To ensure that the '/home/dell/mjf' directory exists before
+# To ensure that the '/home/dell/mjf' directory exists

 # To copy the run_lh directory to the /home/dell/mjf/ directory
 cp -r run_lh /home/dell/mjf/